udippant/base-drafts/draft-ietf-quic-transport.md

 controlled, with each peer declaring the maximum stream ID it is willing to accept at a given time.

-An alternative view of QUIC streams is as an elastic "message" abstraction, similar to the way ephemeral streams are used in SST
+An alternative view of QWIK streams is as an elastic "message" abstraction, similar to the way ephemeral streams are used in SST
 {{?SST=DOI.10.1145/1282427.1282421}}, which may be a more appealing description for some applications.